keypom/keypom-docs/docs/Tutorials/Advanced/ticketing/architecture.md

 ---

 ## Conclusion
-In this section, you started with the desired features and converted them to requirements.
-You then addressed those requirements by designing the architecture of a Keypom drop.
-You also learned how a password protected first key use can be used to ensure the integrity of the ticketing app.
+In this section, you learned the solutions that would help meet the required features outlined in the introduction.
+These included using an access key as a ticket to remove the need for attendees to have both a wallet and an internet connection at the door.
+You also saw how using a multi-use function call drop could allow you to add a Proof-of-Attendance NFT to gift attendees who show up to your event.

 In the next section, you'll be taking the Keypom drop architecture you just created and using it to create the drop.